 Cross country bikes are the lightest mountain bikes.
 Their chassis are thin and not designed for exploring wild terrains.
 Stephane mentioned that these bikes, “Don’t take care of you much.”
 What they lack in protection they make up in smoothness.
-The wheels are large and carry momentum which helps dealing with obstacles.
+The wheels are large and carry momentum which helps deal with obstacles.
 Tires are typically 29 inches long, but perfect for minimizing strain and getting you from point A to point B. These bikes are reliable and can take you on treks that other bikes couldn’t handle.
-Capable of handling roots and rocks and other small issues but mostly prepared for smoother terrain.
-It depends on your style of riding but this is ideal for riders looking for a longer ride.
+They’re capable of handling roots and rocks and other small issues, but mostly equipped for smoother terrain.
+It depends on your style of riding, but this is ideal for riders looking for a longer ride.

-A downhill bike is designed for conquering downhill.
+A downhill bike is designed for conquering- you guessed it – downhill.
 However, the features are unlike any other bike.
 There’s no dropper post.
-And on these bikes , they're tricked out with full suspension to counteract the bumps and cuts from the terrain.
+And these bikes are tricked out with full suspension to counteract the bumps and cuts from the terrain.
 With downhill, all obstacles are hit at high speeds so control is key.
 Normally, downhill bikes are long and tougher to maneuver in comparison to the other bikes.
 Going downhill, the bike practically pedals itself.
 Your main focus will be the hurdles in your way.
 This is a thrill-seeker’s dream bike.